open-sesame-escape/open-sesame-escape.github.io/content/getting-started/_index.md

 I admit that on the first time I set out to make an escape room, I didn't give much credence to the story.
 But what I found is that the story is important for a couple of reasons.
 First, the story provides purpose for the players.
-It is what elevates the game above a simple puzzle book.
+It is what elevates the game above a simple puzzle collection.

 Second, constructing the story early helps with the overall design of the escape room.
 The plot points of the story form the aforementioned rooms and